ncphillips/www.ndbooks.com/content/contributor/fleur-jaeggy.md

 ---
 title: "Fleur Jaeggy"
-published: true
+draft: false
-date: 2011-09-08T04:23:00.000Z
+date: 2011-09-08T04:23:00-04:00
 last_name: "Jaeggy"
 contributor_type:
 image_path:
 image_credit:
 featured_image_path:
-slug: fleur-jaeggy
+_slug: fleur-jaeggy
 ---

-Fleur Jaeggy (1940– ) was born in Zurich, Switzerland and lives in Milano, Adelphia in Italy.
+Fleur Jaeggy (1940– ) was born in Zurich, Switzerland and lives in Milano, Italy.
 In addition to her own work, she has translated the works of Marcel Schwob and Thomas de Quincey into Italian as well as written texts on them and Keats.